symfony/symfony-docs/cookbook/security/securing_services.rst

 ----------------------------------

 You can also secure method calls in any service with annotations by using the optional `JMSSecurityExtraBundle`_ bundle.
-This bundle is included in the Symfony2 Standard Distribution.
+This bundle is not included in the Symfony2 Standard Distribution, but you can choose to install it.

 To enable the annotations functionality, :ref:`tag<book-service-container-tags>` the service you want to secure with the ``security.secure_service`` tag